5 Best Bar POS Systems (September 2023)

 Cons:

-Ease of use: I really like this system because it is intuitive and easy for beginners to use.
+Ease of use: I like this system because it is intuitive and easy for beginners to use.
 The interface is modern and looks great on both iOS devices and Android smartphones and tablets.

 Free plan: There’s no monthly fee, but there is a transaction fee for each in-person sale.
 2.6% + 10¢ for swiped or tapped card transactions.
 3.5% + 15¢ when the card number is keyed in.
 Online payment: 2.9% + 30¢ per transaction.